 Submissions: Research proposals may be submitted at any time.
-Following a review process that may take up to three months, awards will be made to successful applicants.
+Following a review process that may take up to four to six months, awards will be made to successful applicants.

-Range of Grant Awards: IWMF anticipates funding grants in the range of $50,000 to $100,000, depending on complexity and goals and on the funds available for research projects.
-However, grants in excess of $250,000 per year for multiple years have been awarded for certain projects.
+Range of Grant Awards: The IWMF usually funds research grants in the range of $50,000 to $100,000 per year for two year duration.
+However, grants in excess of $250,000 per year for multiple years have been awarded in the past for exceptional projects.

-Reporting requirements: Six-month progress reports in non-scientific language shall be submitted to the IWMF Project Liaison Officer by the Principal Investigator every six months for the duration of the research project.
-Progress reports must be submitted no later 30 days after the period ends.
-Such progress reports will describe the activities and findings of the previous six months and provide a plan for the next six-month period.
+Reporting requirements: Research progress reports are required to be submitted to the IWMF Project Liaison Officer by the Principal Investigator every six months for the duration of the research project.
+Progress reports must be submitted no later 30 days after the six month period ends.
+Progress reports will describe the activities and findings of the previous six months and provide a plan for the next six-month period.
 A draft final report which shall describe the results and findings as they relate to the stated goals of the project for the full term of the project is required no later than two months after the project ending date.
 The principal investigator should expect on occasion to receive requests for clarification of their progress reports.
 As of such a “layperson” parallel six month / final report submitted together with the formal report in question often results in fewer queries from IWMF Research Committee members and ensures minimal delay if any of the scheduled research payment.

 Request Grant Application